justinstonecipher/BankAccountApi/README.md

 4. Implement the daily interest calculation process.
 5. Write tests for your implementation

+Note: You can modify the models/project architecture as you solve the problem to help write clean code.
+This solution is just a starting point.

 ## Evaluation Criteria
 - Your implementation should meet all of the acceptance criteria listed above.
 - Your code should be well-organized and easy to read.